component/reactive/Readme.md

 ## Interpolation

   Bindings may be applied via interoplation on attributes or text.
-For example here is a simple use of this feature to react to changes of an articles's `.name` property:
+For example here is a simple use of this feature to react to changes of an article's `.name` property:

 ```html
 <article>